f0cker/crackvue/README.md

 https://github.com/f0cker/crackq/blob/master/crackq/__init__.py#L44

 Then uncomment line 21 in main.js to include this line of code:

-Also add an entry in your local hosts file to point crackq.org to the IP where the CrackQ API is running.

 ```
 axios.defaults.withCredentials = true;
 ```

+Also add an entry in your local hosts file to point crackq.org to the IP where the CrackQ API is running.

 ### Compiles and minifies for production
 ```
 npm run build
 ```

+When compiled the /dist directory can be copied to the root crackq directory and then follow the guide steps to rebuild the crackq containers/images

 ### Run your tests
 ```